Hamburg Centre for Ultrafast Imaging

 The Hamburg Centre for Ultrafast Imaging (CUI) is a research facility established in the context of the Universities Excellence Initiative by the German Federal and State Governments.
 The multidisciplinary and interinstitutional cluster is located at Universität Hamburg, Hamburg, Germany, and has been initiated on 1 November 2012.
 The funding with more than €25 million by the German Research Foundation will run until 31.
 December 2018.
 Scientific teams cooperating in the cluster come from the Universität Hamburg, the Deutsches Elektronen-Synchrotron (DESY), the European XFEL GmbH (XFEL), the European Molecular Biology Laboratory (EMBL), and the newly founded Max-Planck-Institute for the Structure and Dynamics of Matter (MPSD).
 A full application for a second research period of seven years was handed in at the end of 2017 to the German Research Foundation (DFG) for discussion.
 After the successful application in 2018, the new cluster “CUI: Advanced Imaging of Matter” started in 2019.

+In May 2025, the German Research Foundation (DFG) approved continued funding for CUI: Advanced Imaging of Matter as one of Universität Hamburg’s four Clusters of Excellence entering the next funding period starting in 2026.
+The recognition underscores CUI’s leading role in quantum technologies and ultrafast imaging research.